 On July 2nd, communications systems worldwide are sent into chaos by a strange atmospheric interference.
 It is soon learned by the military that a number of enormous objects are on a collision course with Earth.
 At first thought to be meteors, they are later revealed to be gigantic spacecraft, piloted by a mysterious alien species.
 After attempts to communicate with the aliens go nowhere, David Levinson, an ex-scientist turned cable technician, discovers that the aliens are going to attack major points around the globe in less than a day.
-On July 3rd, the aliens all but obliterate New York, Los Angeles, and Washington.
+On July 3rd, the aliens all but obliterate New York, Los Angeles and Washington, as well as Paris, London, Houston and Moscow.
 The survivors set out in convoys towards Area 51, a strange government testing ground where it is rumored the military has a captured alien spacecraft of their own.
 The survivors devise a plan to fight back against the enslaving aliens, and July 4th becomes the day humanity will fight for its freedom.
 July 4th is their ...
 Written by

 Gustaf Molin <email@example.com>

 157 of 204 people found this review helpful.